 He become the first player to swap blue for red since Dave Hickson in 1959 and when the Everton fans gave him stick at Anfield in the October Merseyside derby, he popped up with a goal and celebrated wildly, as Liverpool won 3-1.

 We hope you’ve enjoyed our list of some of the most controversial football transfers the world has ever seen.
 If you think we missed any dramatic football transfers, let us know on our Facebook page!
-And don’t forget, the Dixie Dean Hotel will soon be opening, giving Everton fans exclusive access to fascinating football history like this, we can’t wait to share more stories with you!
+And don’t forget, the official launched of the Dixie Dean Hotel is set to take place on 5th July, so not long to wait now!
+Giving Everton fans exclusive access to fascinating football history like this, we can’t wait to share more stories with you!